FAIRmat-NFDI/nomad-material-processing/README.md

 [![DOI](https://zenodo.org/badge/678740680.svg)](https://zenodo.org/doi/10.5281/zenodo.13786015)

 # NOMAD's Material Processing Plugin
 This is a plugin for [NOMAD](https://nomad-lab.eu) which contains base sections for material processing.
+Please checkout the full documentation at [Material Processing Plugin docs] (https://fairmat-nfdi.github.io/nomad-material-processing/index.html).

 ## Getting started
 `nomad-material-processing` can be installed from PyPI using `pip`.

 > [!WARNING]
 > Unfortunately, the current plugin mechanism is not supported by the latest nomad-lab version on PyPI and therefore an index url pointing to the NOMAD Gitlab registry needs to be added.

 ```sh